-The mission of the Safety Program is to ensure that every Marine works in a safe and healthful environment while serving with Headquarters Battalion, and to ensure the proper reporting, mitigation, and abatement of all hazards.
-Every Marine is a safety observer and it is imperative that if you see something unsafe, report it.
+The mission of the Headquarters Battalion Safety Program is to ensure that every Marine works in a safe and healthful environment while serving aboard the Battalion, and to ensure the proper reporting, mitigation, and abatement of all hazards.
 The Motorcycle Mentorship Program falls under the Safety Program and exists to create and foster a culture of safe motorcycle operation and ownership.
 The Motorcycle Program conducts monthly safety meetings and quarterly rides.

 Room 237, 2006 Hawkins Ave